 There are a number of House Groups which meet in people's homes for discussion about the Christian faith.
 Please contact the office email for more details.

 As part of the Abingdon Town Twinning initiative, the churches of the town have for many years fostered links with the churches of our twin towns.
-For more details please see the Abingdon Twin Towns Society webpage and the Church in Abingdon webpage.
+For more details, please see the Church in Abingdon webpage.

 The Labyrinth in St Michael's Church is open to all, and is currently used: